stevenreyn/ClojureRegionExamples/README.md

 [RegionViewer project](http://stevenreyn.github.io/RegionViewer).
 These Clojure examples are in src/ClojureRegionExamples.
 The most basic example is data.clj.
 To run it, you will need to have your IDE setup with Clojure and include the RegionViewer project in your classpath.
+This project has not yet been configured to use leiningen.
-Alternatively you can use leiningen with RegionViewer in your classpath.
+If you do want to use leiningen, you will need to have RegionViewer in your classpath.

-The other examples depend on a function defined in data.clj so you should load that file first in your REPL.
+The examples from the other files depend on a function defined in data.clj.
+So you should load data.clj first in your REPL.